 Sravasti is a major point of interest to Buddhist pilgrims in the Buddhist Circuit because Buddha spent most of his monastic life here and performed the twin miracle.
 King Asoka visited Sravasti during his pilgrimage in 249 BC and erected two pillars at the eastern gate of Jetavana.

 (Buddhist Pilgrimage Sites)

-1. Jetavana Park: Jetavana is one of the most famous and important Buddhist monasteries along the Buddhist circuit.
+- Jetavana Park: Jetavana is one of the most famous and important Buddhist monasteries along the Buddhist circuit.
 It was the second Arama (park) gifted to Buddha after Veluvana.
-At the time of Buddha this monastery was called Jetaanathpindika Arama.
+At the time of Buddha, this monastery was called Jetaanathpindika Arama.
 Jetavana was the place where Buddha spent most of his rainy retreats, having 19 varsavassa out of a total of 45.
 The Vihara was built according to a plan sent by Devas from the Tusita heaven and contained sixty large halls and sixty small halls.
-There are several stupas built in memory of Buddha’s disciples scattered all over Jetavana.
+There are several stupas built-in memory of Buddha’s disciples scattered all over Jetavana.

-c.
-Stupa H: This was possibly where Buddha used to preach to monks and worshipers.
-It was built and renovated many times over several centuries which signify the importance of the shrine.
+- Stupa H: This was possibly where Buddha used to preach to monks and worshipers.
+It was built and renovated many times over several centuries which signifies the importance of the shrine.
 It stands just in front of the GandhKuti and is a significant place for prayer and meditation.